So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 5. Baseball Card Scarcity

-Some cards are much rarer than others, which naturally makes them more valuable.
+Some cards are much rarer than others, naturally making them more valuable.
 The most valuable baseball cards are usually ones that were released in limited quantities or as part of special sets.

-For example, the Honus Wagner T206 card is extremely valuable due to the fact that the card was pulled from the set early in its production run.
+For example, the Honus Wagner T206 card is extremely valuable because the card was pulled from the set early in its production run.

 How To Find The Population Reports for A Card

-There are only three public databases that provide population reports - PSA, SGC, and Beckett.
-PSA's is the best by far.
+Only three public databases provide population reports – PSA, SGC, and Beckett.
+PSA’s is the best by far.

-Judgment on scarcity levels is subjective.
-But I tend to consider any card with a combined SGC and PSA population of less than 100 as 'scarce'.
+Judgment on scarcity levels is subjective, but I tend to consider any card with a combined SGC and PSA population of less than 100 ‘scarce.’

 Looking Up Population Reports At PSA's Website